-The Department calculated the levy limits and levy rate for several of the taxing districts for the 2016 tax year.
+The Department calculated the levy limits and levy rate for several of the taxing district for the 2017 tax year.
 To determine whether an error occurred, the Department compared the amount levied for the district with the levy limit, the statutory rate limit, the amount authorized by each district's resolution, and the levy amount certified by the district.